qwtj/gemini-mindmap/README.md

 ## Known Issues

 *   AI generation relies on a third-party API (Google Gemini) and requires a valid API key to be entered into the javascript.
 AI generation may fail if the API key is invalid or if the API is unavailable.
+(Not required if used with Gemini App Sandbox because Gemini App provides automatically)
 *   Performance may degrade with very large mind maps.

 ## Contributing